joe-eklund/foreign-subs/README.md

 Inside the `docker` folder, run `docker-compose up -d` to launch MongoDB.
 Run `docker-compose down` to stop.

+- Make sure to update the database username and password if you are using this in production.

 ## Backend

 Create a Python virtual environment with `python -m venv venv` and `source venv/bin/activate`.